WEREMSOFT/raylib-wiki-fork/2D-vs-3D-development-with-raylib.md

 Buffers are created at `InitWindow()`, vertex data is stored into buffers with every `Draw*()` function and buffers are processed for drawing on `EndDrawing()`.
 Internally, they are processed by function [`rlglDraw()`](https://github.com/raysan5/raylib/blob/master/src/rlgl.c#L1242).

-Depending on the element drawn, vertex are stored in LINES, TRIANGLES or QUADS buffers.
-That could suppose a problem because, despite including z-depth information, buffers are processed in an specific order:
+Depending on the element being drawn, vertices are stored in either LINES, TRIANGLES or QUADS buffers.
+That could suppose a problem because despite including z-depth information, buffers are processed in an specific order:
 `(1) LINES -> (2) TRIANGLES -> (3) QUADS`

 If no `DEPTH_TEST` is enabled, QUADS-based shapes will be always drawn in front of TRIANGLES and LINES; if `DEPTH_TEST` is enabled, drawing is resolved as expected thanks to the depth-buffer... until we use semi-transparent shapes.